Views Media

 How We Test GPS Watches

-• GPS accuracy testing - We test GPS performance in various conditions including dense forests, canyons, urban areas, and open trails to assess tracking accuracy
+• GPS accuracy - Performance in dense forests, canyons, urban areas, and open trails

-• Navigation features - We test built-in maps, offline navigation, breadcrumb trails, and route planning capabilities
+• Navigation features - Built-in maps, offline navigation, breadcrumb trails, route planning

-• Durability testing - We evaluate water resistance, shock resistance, and how well watches withstand trail conditions
+• Durability - Water resistance, shock resistance, trail conditions

-• Training features - We assess training readiness scores, HRV status, recovery metrics, and performance insights
+• Training features - Training readiness scores, HRV status, recovery metrics

-• Usability - We assess ease of use, button placement, touchscreen responsiveness, and overall user experience
+• Usability - Button placement, touchscreen responsiveness, overall experience

 Quick Comparison Table